28-Year-Old Linebacker – Cleveland Browns

 Kruger agreed to a five-year, $40 million deal with Cleveland in March of 2013.

-Kruger totaled five tackles (four) and two sacks in Sunday's loss to the Steelers.
+Kruger had two solo tackles for loss and one sack in Sunday's loss to the Bengals.

 To instantly reveal our fantasy analysis of every player – including Paul Kruger – simply subscribe now.